systematically-design/tokenScript-Documentation/src/docs/01-getting-started/01-introduction.md

 # Introduction to Systematically

-Systematically is a platform for creating and managing design tokens—the building blocks of your design system.
-Whether you're a designer who prefers visual tools or a developer who loves code, Systematically has you covered.
+Systematically is an app powered by TokenScript DSL for creating and managing design tokens—the building blocks of your design system.
+You write TokenScript DSL code in Systematically to create tokens, and the app provides powerful tools to help you work with your code.

 ## What Are Design Tokens?